tanksdude/tanks-game/tanks-game/docs/list-of-level-effects.md

 # List of Every Level Effect

+## Respawning Powerups

+* Types: "vanilla", "random-vanilla", "random"
+* Internal name: `respawning_powerups`

+A very useful effect that allows powerups to respawn after some time.

+## Magnetism

+* Types: "vanilla", "random-vanilla"
+* Internal name: `magnetism`

+Powerups may be pulled towards tanks.

+Unfortunately, the "magnetism" on the powerups does not persist if they respawn through Respawning Powerups.

 ## Wind

 * Types: "vanilla", "random-vanilla", "old", "random-old", "random"
 * Internal name: `wind`

 Covers the level in "wind" that pushes tanks and bullets, cycling between on and off states.

-## Respawning Powerups

-* Types: "vanilla", "random-vanilla"
-* Internal name: `respawning_powerups`

-A very useful effect that allows powerups to respawn after some time.

 ## Minefield